albertomh/djereo/docs/src/featurelist.md

 'Django database URL' extension.
 That is, as a single database connection string that is located in `.env` as the environment variable `DATABASE_URL`.

+### `seed_database` management command

+A `seed_database` management command is included for quickstart purposes and as a starting point for you to populate with models needed for local development as your application grows.

+In a new project `seed_database` creates three users: admin, staff and a non-privileged regular user.

+Invoke it with `just manage seed_database`.

 <!-- markdownlint-disable MD013 line-length -->
 ## <img src="https://simpleicons.org/icons/monkeytie.svg" width="25" alt="fingerprint logo"> User authentication
 <!-- markdownlint-enable MD013 line-length -->